On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Introduction

 \end{corollary}

+Also, since the CRY polytope is contained in the ASM-CRY polytope then the formulas above are upper bound for the volume and number of lattice points of the former polytope (Corollary~\ref{cor:boundscry}).

-In Theorems~\ref{f-o} and \ref{o-f}, we make explicit the relationship between flow and order polytopes, showing that they correspond under certain planarity conditions.
-For an introduction to flow and order polytopes, see Section \ref{sec:flow}, and for the definitions of $(\delta_n\setminus\lambda)^*$ and $G_{(\delta_n\setminus\lambda)^*}$, see Definition \ref{star} and the discussion before Theorem \ref{o-f}, respectively.
+In Theorems~\ref{f-o} and \ref{o-f}, we make explicit the relationship between flow and order polytopes, showing that they correspond under certain planarity conditions of the respective graph and poset.
+As an application we obtain flow polytopes with volume equal to the number of standard Young tableaux of any skew shape $\lambda/\mu$ (see Figure~\ref{fig:tab2flow}).